-"Our organization is well prepared to avoid disruptions and even improving performance after disruption."
+"Our organization is well prepared to respond to and overcome disruptions or significant, unplanned changes that threaten its processes, people, data or other assets."
+"Our organization is well prepared to avoid disruptions and even improve performance after disruption."

 Respondents' answers to their perceptions of agility and resilience are strongly correlated (r=0.64).